bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     drwxr-xr-x  6 root root 4096 Apr  9 01:18 usr
     drwxr-xr-x  6 root root 4096 Apr  9 01:18 var

-## Check the version of "anna" included in the uInitrd
+### Check the version of "anna" included in uInitrd
 "anna" is the very simple Debian package installation tool used during installation of the Debian operating system